tillbiskup/evedata/docs/architecture.rst

     * Non-monotonic position counts in eveH5 datasets

       Due to the (intrinsic) way the engine handles scans, position counts can be non-monotonic (`#4562 <https://redmine.ahf.ptb.de/issues/4562>`_, `#7722 <https://redmine.ahf.ptb.de/issues/7722>`_).
 However, this will usually be a problem for the analysis.
 Therefore: Where to implement the sorting logic?
 Here in the IO boundary, or rather at the facade level?

+Some comments (not discussions any more, though):

+* Reading the entire content of an eveH5 file at once vs. deferred reading?

+  * Reading relevant metadata (*e.g.*, to decide about what data to plot) should be rather fast.
+And generally, only two "columns" will be displayed (as f(x,y) plot) at any given time -- at least if we don't radically change the way data are looked at compared to the IDL Cruncher.
+  * References to the internal datasets of a given HDF5 file are stored in the corresponding Python data structures (together with the HDF5 file name).
+Hence, HDF5 files are closed after each operation, such as not to have open file handles that may be problematic (but see the quote from A. Collette below).
+  * Plotting requires data to be properly filled, although filling will most probably not take place globally once, but on a per plot base.
+See the discussion on fill modes, currently below in the Dataset subpackage section.

+  From the book "Python and HDF5" by Andrew Collette:

+    You might wonder what happens if your program crashes with open files.
+If the program exits with a Python exception, don't worry!
+The HDF library will automatically close every open file for you when the application exits.

+    -- Andrew Collette, 2014 (p.
+18)

 Dataset